mckinsey/vizro/vizro-core/docs/pages/user-guides/components.md

     ---

-    Use figure to visualize your make any dash component reactive.
+    Use figure to visualize your make any Dash component reactive.

     [:octicons-arrow-right-24: View user guide](figure.md)